Andalusi

 Micro-interactions

-Liquid Glass is as much about behavior as it is about visuals.
-I designed motion to feel calm and explanatory:
+Liquid Glass is behavior as much as visuals.
+Motion stays calm and explanatory.

 Top bar settles + preserves focus